Eugene-L-H/scheduler/README.md

 Interview Scheduler is a **Single-Page Application (SPA)** built using **React.js**.

 ## Purpose
-This application was created by as part of the **Lighthouse Labs' Web Development Bootcamp** curiculum.
-Its purpose was to practice creating React components, managing state based user interfaces, unit testing, integration testing, and end-to-end testing.
+This application is created as part of the **Lighthouse Labs' Web Development Bootcamp** curiculum.
+Its purpose is to practice creating React components, managing state based user interfaces, unit testing, integration testing and end-to-end testing.

 ## Features
 Users can: